Licence Status and Conditions

 JBWere wrote to all clients that joined JBWere prior to 31 March 2021, outlining the full nature and scope of the services we agree to provide, and the fees payable in connection with the services.

-- Legal or regulatory
+- Law or regulation

 - Estate planning or structuring

 - Direct property or unlisted property trusts

 In addition, JBWere and our advisers do not provide financial advice in relation to any financial products for which we do not have an adequate basis for providing advice.

 JBWere charges fees in relation to the services we provide.
 Fees are charged on a funds-under-management basis (involving the regular deduction of a percentage-based fee from the client’s investment portfolio) and / or a transactional basis (such as brokerage, when a client’s investments are bought or sold), depending on the type of service provided to the client.